 - Grande (16 fl oz): 280 mg

-(You cannot get a nitro cold brew in a size larger than Grande, as the nitrogen will not diffuse properly.
+(Note: any larger size than Grande will not diffuse the nitrogen properly.
 The result would be a beverage that is not as creamy or as sweet as it could or should be.)

 For comparison, the numbers for a regular Starbucks cold brew are:

 Nitro cold brew contains more caffeine than the regular stuff because it’s more concentrated.

 Of course, all of these numbers presume you are not getting a shot or two of espresso in your drink.
 (I’m not sure why you would do that but to each their own!)
 You’d do best to ask your barista about any additional caffeine you’re looking to add to your drink.